WICG/display-locking/cheatsheet.md

 * **Activation**: Activation is the default behavior, which can be disabled with `skip-activation` or `skip-viewport-activation`.
-A `beforeactivate` event will be fired before showing the new content on-screen.
+A `beforeactivate` event will be fired at animation frame timing (as of [this patch](https://chromium-review.googlesource.com/c/chromium/src/+/1924835)).

 * **Viewport Activation**: When considering activation due to viewport intersection, the code considers a 50% viewport margin on the implicit root.